bonni208/Business_Ethics/Business_Ethics.md

 However, I do want to share how this class works, in terms of the 'time' that class is held each week.
 In a normal class, you walk into a classroom and the professor 'marks' you as present.
 Sometimes there are points associated with you entering the room (and staying there).
 Sometimes, you have more autonomy for determining when it makes sense for you to attend.

 In our class, we have Zoom sessions, which are somewhat like a normal class, in that they have a start time and an end time.
 However, there's also an option for you to not participate in those, but to otherwise demonstrate your having 'shown up' for class that week.

+On Canvas, you will see calendar entries most weeks called #connect, which reflect the times most of us will gather at the set time.
+During that time, we will often spend the time focused on  a portion of the lesson for that week (or occasionally part of a challenge).

+Higher education policies require that we have something that approximates attendance in a normal class, so if you come to the Zoom session, I'll mark you as "S" which stands for synchronous (meaning you attended using the scheduled time option).
+If you aren't at the Zoom, but you share your lesson for the week by the deadline, I'll mark you as "A" ~ which stands for asynchronous (meaning you opted to do the asynchronous option that week).
+I'm getting ahead of myself, though.
+More on this later on.

 #### Your story and our stories matter